Kestros (weapon): History

 The exact construction of the kestrosphendone remains somewhat mysterious.
 However, experimental reconstructions based on the available information have resulted in quite spectacular results.
 Nonetheless, the kestrosphendone did not stand the test of time and seems to have been abandoned quite quickly.
 The fundamental purpose of this weapon seems to have been to develop a sling shot with the penetrative power of a point.
 If so, then a lighter version of this weapon, the plumbata, persisted into late antiquity.
 In this weapon, the wooden shaft gave nearly the same mechanical advantage as a sling.
 In effect, each sling bolt came with a one-time sling.

 Another way of obtaining a one time sling was to fix a string to a slingstone made of lead.
 There is evidence for this variation at the Battle of Fucine Lake in 89 BC.

+It has been suggested that the decline was due to the very tight control needed in the manufacture fin shape for the weapon to work well.
+If for any reason this was lost the weapon would have become ineffective.